apecloud/kubeblocks/docs/user_docs/fault_injection/pod-faults.md

 # Simulate pod faults

-Pod faults supports pod failure, pod kill, and container kill.
+Pod faults support pod failure, pod kill, and container kill.

-* Pod failure: injects fault into a specified Pod to make the Pod unavailable for a period of time.
+* Pod failure: injects fault into a specified Pod to make the Pod unavailable for a while.
 * Pod kill: kills a specified Pod.
 To ensure that the Pod can be successfully restarted, you need to configure ReplicaSet or similar mechanisms.
 * Container kill: kills the specified container in the target Pod.